iconoclasthero/rmr/README.md

 Sun May 19 01:59:56 PM EDT 2024

 It now checks to see if at least some of the files are not writeable and escallates to sudo...the check for unwritaablity will probably need to be reviewed/refined, but there you go, at least there's something.

+Mon May 20 06:19:09 AM EDT 2024

+ChatGPT wrote it in c and, after a couple iterations, it compiled without error.
+I assume it's broadly *nix compatable, not sure I trust something designed to delete stuff that was written by AI and not checked by anyone who knows any c.